mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 should not be presumed by either the endpoints or devices along the path to affect forwarding behavior.

+- Packet number echo delta time.
+Exposes the interval between the receipt of the packet whose number appears in the PSE and the transmission of this packet, as in section 4.1.2 of {{IPIM}}.
+Together with analysis of the PSN and PSE sequence, this allows high-precision RTT estimation.

 - Timestamp and timestamp echo.
-Similar to TCP timestamps in {{RFC7323}}, also encoding a delta between receipt of last timestamp and transmission of echo as in section 4.1.2 of {{IPIM}}.
-Allows constant-rate clock exposure to devices on path.
+Similar to TCP timestamps in {{RFC7323}}, allows constant-rate clock exposure to devices on path.
 Note that this is less necessary for RTT measurement of one-sided flows than it is in TCP, due to the properties of the PSN and PSE values in the Basic Header.

 We have identified the following path to receiver signals as potentially useful.
 Note that accumulated values for use at the sender must be fed back to